tlhunter/mobile-game-skeleton/README.md

 gulp data
 ```

-## Forking Guide
+## Further Steps

 This isn't a library you can simply download and start using, it's actually a complete game.
 If you want to build a whole new game using this as a base, you'll want to keep the following in mind:

  * CMS uses [Grille](https://www.npmjs.com/package/grille), though you can edit the JSON by hand
-  * If demand is high enough I'll include a copy of the original spreadsheet
+  * There's a snapshot of the Google Spreadsheet in [res/cms-snapshots](res/cms-snapshots) you can import
  * Create a Mixpanel account (or remove any occurrence of `analytics`)
  * Create a Ad Mob account (or remove any occurrence of `interstitial`)